Mentoring at the RANZCP

 Mentoring - Module 1: Introduction to mentoring

-This module is suitable for any psychiatry Fellow or trainee interested in mentoring.
+This module is suitable for any psychiatry Fellow, Affiliate members or trainee interested in mentoring.

 Mentoring - Module 2: Mentoring for mentees

 This module explores the role of the mentee in more detail to help you prepare for this role with confidence and focus, and to help you get the most out of the mentoring experience.

 Mentoring - Module 3: Being an effective mentor

 This module explores the role of the mentor in more detail to help you prepare for this role with confidence and focus, and to help you get the most out of the mentoring experience.

 Each module will take approximately 30–45 minutes to complete.